-- (1) The designated representative of each Acid Rain source and each Acid Rain unit at the source shall: (i) Submit a complete Acid Rain part application (including a compliance plan) under 40 CFR part 72, Rules 62-214.320 and 330, F.A.C. in accordance with the deadlines specified in Rule 62-214.320, F.A.C.; and - (ii) Submit in a timely manner any supplemental information that the permitting authority determines is necessary in order to review an Acid Rain part application and issue or deny an Acid Rain partial. - (2) The owners and operators of each Aoid Rein source and each Acid Rain unit at the source shall: (i) Operate the unit in compliance with a complete Acid Rain part application or a superseding Acid Rain part issued by the permitting authority; and (ii) Have an Acid Rain Part.
+- (1) The designated representative of each Acid Rain source and each Acid Rain unit at the source shall: (i) Submit a complete Acid Rain part application (including a compliance plan) under 40 CFR part 72, Rules 62-214,320 and 330, F.A.C. in accordance with the deadlines specified in Rule 62-214,320, F.A.C.; and - (ii) Submit in a timely manner any supplemental information that the permitting authority determines is necessary in order to review an Acid Rein pert application and issue or dany an Acid Rein permit - (2) The owners and operators of each Acid Rain source and each Acid Rain unit at the source shall:

+(i) Operate the unit in compliance with a complete Acid Rain per application or a superseding Acid Rain part issued by the permitting authority, and

+(ii) Have an Acid Rain Part.

-Monitoring Requirements.
+Monitorina Requirements.

-- (1) The owners and operators and, to the extent applicable, designated representative of each Acid Rain source and each Acid Rain unit at the source shall comply with the monitoring requirements as provided in 40 CFR part 75, and Rule 62-214.420, F.A.C. - (2) The emissions measurements recorded and reported in accordance with 40 CFR part 75 shall be used to determine compliance by the unit with the Acid Rain amissions limitations and emissions reduction requirements for sulfur dioxide and nitrogen oxides under the Acid Rain Program. - requirements for sulfur dioxide and nitrogen oxides under the Acid Rain Program.

-(3) The requirements of 40 CFR part 75 shall not affect the responsibility of the owners and operators to monitor emissions of other pollutants or other emissions characteristics at the unit under other epplicable requirements of the Act and other provisions of the operating permit for the source.
+- (1) The owners and operators and, to the extent applicable, designated representative of each Acid Rein source and each Acid Rein unit at the source shall comply with the monitoring requirements as provided in 40 CFR part 75, and Rule 62-214.420, F.A.C. - [2] The emissions measurements recorded and reported in accordance with 40 CFR part 75 shall be used to determine compliance by the unit with the Acid Rain emissions limitations and emissions reduction requirements for sulfur dioxide and nitrogen oxides under the Acid Rain Program. - (3) The requirements of 40 CFR part 75 shall not affect the responsibility of the owners and operators to monitor emissions of other pollutants or other emissions characteristics at the unit under other applicable requirements of the Act and other provisions of the operating permit for the source.